 The Initial Consultation.
 The initial consultation should be at your office, at a time of your convenience and it should be free.
 During this meeting a private investigator should be primarily listening to you and finding out what your needs are.
 This will also give you an opportunity to size up your private investigator and make the determination if they are equally up to the task.

 Cost and expenses.
-Like attorneys, most private investigators typically charge an hourly rate between $70.00 per hour to $125.00 per hour or more, plus expenses.
+Like attorneys, most private investigators typically charge an hourly rate between $65.00 per hour to $200.00 per hour or more, plus expenses.
 Some private investigators charge a flat rate for investigations, however even that rate is based upon an hourly charge.
 The more specialized the investigation, the higher the rate.
 If the rate is significantly lower, it may be too good to be true.
 You may be dealing with an unlicensed investigator and opening yourself up to legal issues down the road.
-The cost of the investigation will revolve around how much time is needed for it to be completed.
-Paying a private investigator $2,500.00 to $5,000.00 for services that save your client money, mitigate risk or keep them from serving time in prison is worth the cost.
+The cost of the investigation will revolve around how much time is needed for surveillance to be completed.
+Paying a private investigator $2,500.00 up to $10,000.00 for services that save your client money, mitigate risk or keep them from serving time in prison is worth the cost.

-Retainers.
-Depending on the cost of the investigation many private investigators will ask for a retainer up front.
+Service Fees.
+Depending on the cost of the investigation, many private investigators will ask for a prepaid service fee.
 This can also be the case if it is your first time working with a specific private investigator.
-The retainer, also known as an “evergreen retainer” may be equal to the expected cost of the investigation.
-Make sure your private investigator’s contract stipulates that they will not exceed the retainer without your authority.
-Additionally, since private investigators set aside specific hours to conduct surveillance and investigative work (thereby turning away other potential clients) the retainers are often non-refundable.
+The service fee, also known as a “retainer” is typically equal to the expected cost of the investigation.
+Make sure your private investigator’s contract stipulates that they will not exceed the service fee without your authorization.
+Additionally, since private investigators set aside specific hours to conduct surveillance and investigative work (thereby turning away other potential clients) the service fees are often non-refundable.

 Communication.
 Members at a private investigator conference announced that the #1 complaint clients had regarding private investigators was their lack of communicating with the client in a timely manner.
 After assigning an investigation, give the private investigator at least a couple of days to get started and get back with you.
 A good private investigator will keep in contact every 48 to 72 hours until the investigation is completed.